rachana-paudel/AWS_Solution_Architect/EC2/README.md

 + Lets create 2 instances
 + When scroll down to network interface we can se 'Interface ID, pubic , private IPV4, ....etc
 + we can also create a new network interface
-+ In the left hand side there is 'Nework interface' click on that and create new network interface
++ In the left hand side there is 'Network interface' click on that and create new network interface
 + Description: DemoENI
 + Subnet: ....
 + Private IPV4 address: auto assign